 West Palm Beach attorney Michelle Suskauer was announced as president-elect designate of The Florida Bar.
 Also decided in the voting, which ended March 21, were elections for The Florida Bar Board of Governors in the: 8thCircuit – Stephanie Marusak Marchman, Gainesville; 13th Circuit – Amy S. Farrior, Tampa; and 20th Circuit – Marcy L. Shaw, Fort Myers.
 Suskauer will be sworn in as president-elect at the Bar’s annual convention in Boca Raton on June 23, when current President-elect Michael J. Higer of Miami becomes president, and will begin her term as Bar president in June 2018.
-The Florida Bar News covered these election results; earlier results for other board elections are listed in this Dec.
-16 news release.
+The Florida Bar News covered these election results.

 As the Florida Legislature continues to meet in Tallahassee for the 2017 session, The Florida Bar is advocating positions including opposing term limits for judges at all levels, monitoring legislation of interest to the legal profession and posting weekly summaries for Bar members and additional information at www.floridabar.org/legislativeactivity.
 Business organizations have joined the Bar and other legal groups in opposing the proposed joint resolutions for term limits on appellate judges.
 The outlook on the state budget is that it will be lean, especially with predictions of a revenue shortfall for next year.
 The Florida Bar is working to ensure that the judicial system is adequately funded as directed in the Strategic Plan.
 The court’s 2017-18 state budget request is covered in an April 1 Bar News article.
 Additional legislative positions of the Criminal Law, Family Law, and Business Law sections were approved; advocacy by sections is wholly supported by the separate resources of the voluntary sections and must be conducted solely in the name of each section.